dfyockey/XSLT_PEDS/README.md

          unzipo - Unzip to One - Unzips a PEDS collection of Xml files and combines them into one uniquely-named Html file located in the XSLT_PEDS folder.

+     In Linux, the unzipping scripts may be run either from a file manager or the command line.
+In Windows, the unzipping scripts will only run from the command line within WSL Linux or Cygwin.
+When running from the command line in either case, a script must be run from the XSLT_PEDS folder and its name must be preceded by `./` (e.g. `./unzipa`).

      When run, the chosen unzipping script will act on the latest .zip file it finds in the XSLT_PEDS folder.
 The Html file, files, or folder containing Html files should appear in the XSLT_PEDS folder.